Aadv1k/deimos/README.md

   Feature Extraction:
     harris-corners    Detect corners within the image via Harris corner detection.

+  Transformations:
+    rotate            Rotate the image by `sigma` deg. scale             Scale the image by sigma factor.

 Other Commands:
     gray              Convert image to grayscale.
     help              Print this help message.